deltachat/deltachat-pages/en/help.md

 ### How can i get an end-to-end encrypted chat with a Delta Chat contact who sometimes uses webmail or another non-Autocrypt e-mail app?

-If you need a safely end-to-end-encrypted chat with a contact who is using their account both with Delta Chat and non-Autocrypt apps (e.g. webmail) it's best to setup [guaranteed end-to-end encryption with them](#howtoe2ee) and then create a guaranteed end-to-end encrypted group chat with you two as members.
+If you need a safely end-to-end encrypted chat with a contact who is using their account both with Delta Chat and non-Autocrypt apps (e.g. webmail) it's best to setup [guaranteed end-to-end encryption with them](#howtoe2ee) and then create a guaranteed end-to-end encrypted group chat with you two as members.